manuelmejiaio/britecore-payments-datatable/README.md

 ##### Would you do anything differently if you had more time?
 I would add:
    - friendly pagination
-   - options to send the invoice with an email
+   - option to send the invoice attached to an email
-   - for mobile screen only show 2 columns (Name and Status) and open the payments with a modal/pop-up
+   - for the mobile screen version, only show 2 columns (Name and Status) and open the payments with a modal/pop-up
    - filter by multiple columns
    - storage the payments in a database to move the data between the backend and frontend using a GraphQL library.
-   - make a more fancy UI/UX
+   - make a fancier UI/UX
    - more tests

 ##### In what ways would you adapt your component so that it could be used in many different scenarios where a data table is required?
 I would receive the data and the properties of the data as a vue props, identifying the date, numerical and editable columns.
 Also, I would receive the align and class of each one.

 ##### What is one CSS property that you recently learned about that helped you solve a problem?
-I wanted to use Sass/SCSS for this project and therefore I had to learn in a few minutes, that was the highlight.
+I wanted to use Sass/SCSS for this project and therefore I had to learn about it in a few minutes.

 License
 MIT